awsdocs/aws-lambda-developer-guide/doc_source/with-ddb.md

 + **Maximum age of record** – The maximum age of a record that Lambda sends to your function\.
 + **Split batch on error** – When the function returns an error, split the batch into two before retrying\.
 + **Concurrent batches per shard** – Process multiple batches from the same shard concurrently\.
-+ **Enabled** – Disable the event source to stop processing records\.
++ **Enabled** – Set to true to enable the event source mapping\.
+Set to false to stop processing records\.
 Lambda keeps track of the last record processed and resumes processing from that point when the mapping is reenabled\.

 **Note**
 DynamoDB charges for read requests that Lambda makes to get records from the stream\.
 For pricing details, see [Amazon DynamoDB pricing](https://aws.amazon.com/dynamodb/pricing)\.